 \subsection{State-space representation}

 The mission is assumed to be held in $\mathbb{R}^2$ space.
-The zone of interest $\Omega_I\subset \mathbb{R}^2$ is defined to be the region that observation of a drone in this area is considered to have a rogue intent.
-The safe zone $\Omega_S\subset \Omega_I$ is defined to be a sufficiently large domain that encompasses the target that the defender wishes to defend.
-The attacker wins the mission if it beats the defender and reaches $\Omega_S$.
-In this work we assume $\Omega_I, \Omega_S$ to be circles with respective radii $R_{\Omega_I}, R_{\Omega_S}$ and the origin to be the center of both circles.
+The zone of interest $\Omega_I\subset \mathbb{R}^2$ is defined to be the region where observation of a drone in this area is considered to have a rogue intent.
+The safe zone $\Omega_S\subset \Omega_I$ is defined to be the domain that encompasses what the defender wishes to defend.
+The attacker wins the mission if it reaches $\Omega_S$ before getting intercepted by the defender.
+In this work, we assume $\Omega_I$ and $\Omega_S$ represent circles with respective radii $R_{\Omega_I}$ and $R_{\Omega_S}$, and the origin be the center of both circles.

-An attacker's configuration at time $t$ is denoted as $x^{a}_t \in \mathbb{R}^2$ and it represents the planar position in Cartesian coordinates.
-Discrete-time dynamics of the attacker can be written as:
+The attacker $a$ and the defender $d$ configuration at time $t$ are expressed as $x^{i}_t \in \mathbb{R}^2$ for $i \in \{a,d\}$.
+The configuration represents the planar position in Cartesian coordinates.
+Discrete-time dynamics of the attacker and the defender can be respectively written as: